CaoYucong/OxbotsSimulator/README.md

 └── README.md
 ```

-All other files are irrelevant to the project and are from the software, I kept them just for development reference.
+All other files are irrelevant to the project and are demos from the software, I kept them just for development reference.

 ## 3. Running the Simulation